 The University's athletics program was founded in the early 1960s but has become nationally renowned over the last two decades.
 The women's track and field team won six consecutive NCAA Division III National Championships in the late 1980s and now has a total of twelve.
 Since 1980, Christopher Newport University has produced over 740 Division III All Americans, more than 70 individual national champions and 12 NCAA team championships.
-These recipients have participated in football, men's and women's basketball, men's and women's soccer, softball, men's tennis, golf, baseball, cross country, volleyball, field hockey and track and field.
+These recipients have participated in football, men's and women's basketball, men's and women's soccer, softball, men's tennis, men's and women's golf, baseball, cross country, men's and women's lacrosse, volleyball, field hockey and track and field.